feathersjs/docs/middleware.md

 ## Custom service middleware

-Custom Express middleware that only should be run before a specific service can simply be passed to `app.use` before the service object:
+Custom Express middleware that only should run before a specific service can be passed to `app.use` before the service object:

 ```js
 app.use('/todos', ensureAuthenticated, logRequest, todoService);